UdaySagar25/scala-spark/articleFiles/encodeCsv.md

 We will be looking about a couple of most commonly used csv encodings.

 ### How to safely read the files that are encoded?
-If you know the encoding of the csv file, then we can directly apply that, else we can apply another encoding which `UTF-8` which is capable of supporting multiple languages nad special characters.
+If you know the encoding of the csv file, then we can directly apply that, else we can apply `UTF-8` which is capable of supporting multiple languages nad special characters.

 Assume, we have a csv file which is UTF-8 encoded.